citp/privacy-policy-historical/j/jo/jon/jonathanadler.com.md

-> *The following text is extracted and transformed from the jonathanadler.com privacy policy that was archived on 2013-12-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131226222907id_/http%3A//www.jonathanadler.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jonathanadler.com privacy policy that was archived on 2014-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140604012900id_/http%3A//www.jonathanadler.com/privacy) for the most accurate reproduction.*

-# Jonathan Adler :: Privacy Policy
+# Privacy Policy :: Jonathan Adler

 Privacy Policy Effective Date: March 27, 2013